Slovenia: A European Gem for Your Bucket List (Regions, Part 1)

 Where is Slovenia?

-The Republic of Slovenia is a nation on the Adriatic Sea; it is bordered by Italy to the west, Austria to the north, Croatia to the south and southeast, and Hungary to the northeast.
-Its capital and largest city is Ljubljana.
+The Republic of Slovenia is a nation on the Adriatic Sea; it's bordered by Italy to the west, Austria to the north, Croatia to the south and southeast, and Hungary to the northeast.
+The capital and largest city is Ljubljana.

 Slovenia occupies an area about the size of the state of Massachusetts (7,827 square miles) and has a population of 2.05 million.
 It is largely a mountainous republic and almost half of the land is forested, with hilly plains spread across the central and eastern regions.

 In 2006 my husband, daughters and I traveled to Europe.
 One of our destinations was the home of my cousin who lives near Lake Bled.
-Kenneth was born and raised in Manchester but has lived in many countries.
-When he and his wife Barbara visited Slovenia 20 years ago, they knew they had found the place they would call home in their retirement.
+Although Kenneth was born and raised in Manchester he has lived in many countries.
+When he and his wife Barbara visited Slovenia 30 years ago, they knew they had found their retirement home.

 If your visit to Slovenia is a brief one, promise me that you will visit the Gorenjska region.
 Here you will find Lake Bled, Lake Bohinj, and the peaks of the Julian Alps.
 Alpine dairy farmers and cheese makers still ply their trades in the valleys below.
 Hiking, cycling and fishing are popular summer tourist pastimes in this area, while in the winter one can enjoy snowmobiling, night tobogganing, and even dog sledding.
 The world’s best ski jumpers come to Planica each year to compete.